SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ### Naming parameters of functions

 When naming **parameters** of functions, the same rules of naming functions apply to them.
-The only differents are that name of the parameters should be nouns or a set of a noun and an adjective.
+The only difference is that the name of the parameters should be nouns or a set of a noun and an adjective.
 It's a **good practice** that the name of the parameter should **indicate** what type of unit is used when working with it.

 Here are some examples of **correctly** named parameters of functions:
 *   **`firstName`**